(571) 447-5500

 In addition to guidance on how to develop, maintain and implement an RMP, the guidance document includes a four page appendix which addresses risk considerations for specific RMPs.

 Do keep in mind, the CARES Act does require certain manufacturers to have a redundancy risk management plan, which must be communicated to the FDA.
-You can read further information on the FDA’s Urges Drug Manufacturers to Develop Risk Management Plans to Promote a Stronger, Resilient Drug Supply Chain website, as well as the Risk Management Plans to Mitigate the Potential for Drug Shortages draft guidance document.
+You can read further information on the FDA’s Urges Drug Manufacturers to Develop Risk Management Plans to Promote a Stronger, Resilient Drug Supply Chain [Broken Link] website, as well as the Risk Management Plans to Mitigate the Potential for Drug Shortages draft guidance document.

 On 23 May 2022, the Federal Register included an announcement regarding new regulation requirements for medical gases.
 The agency has been working with stakeholders and Congress over the past few years, gathering input to evaluate whether the medical gas industry would benefit from specifically tailored regulatory changes.
 Proposed changes address labeling requirements, cGMP requirement updates, safety reporting requirement amendments, and codification of the certification process for designated medical gases.